Evans and Peel Pharmacy | Chiswick Speakeasy

 HOW TO GET IN

 You’ll arrive at an inconspicuous, everyday ’20s-style pharmacy, with shelves lined with tinctures and tonics.
 So far, so ordinary.
-You’ll give the pharmacist a password, and the shop windows will abruptly turn opaque, shielding any nosy passersby from seeing you handed a prescription bag filled with some barsnacks and a flavoursome tincture (for you to add to your drinks/water at your own discretion), the back door opening, and you being ushered into the bar concealed behind.
+You’ll wink knowingly at the pharmacist, and the shop windows will abruptly turn opaque, shielding any nosy passersby from seeing you handed a prescription bag filled with some barsnacks and a flavoursome tincture (for you to add to your drinks/water at your own discretion), the back door opening, and you being ushered into the bar concealed behind.
 That bar is a low-lit, moody affair, dotted with vintage furniture and antique surgical instruments, and it’s here that you’ll receive…

 Because smoking was totally pharmacist-approved back then, too.